Editor’s note: This post was updated June 1, 2020.

 On Saturday, June 6, 2020, you can get active at home, in nature, or enjoy sports that maintain physical distance from non-family members, such as tennis, golf, or kayaking.
 Or, if you’re looking for some new ideas, why not try one of the many virtual National Health and Fitness Day events.

-In collaboration with many partners, there will be a day full of virtual workouts, workshops, and ways to be active.
+In collaboration with many partners, there will be a day full of virtual workouts, workshops using the best elliptical bike combo, and ways to be active.
 Here are some of the virtual events planned this year:

 All day: Virtual fitness classes on YouTube – The Fitness Industry Council of Canada will be streaming 20-minute fitness sessions from member clubs over Zoom, presented live through FIC’s YouTube channel.
 Between each session, FIC will also interview leaders dedicated to health and wellness.